 The first step in structuring a new keyword strategy is to identify all of your keyword data sources and define a look-back time period.
 Some of the data sources we look at are Organic, Paid, SERP/Visibility, and Keyword Discovery.

 We work with our web analyst to pull organic search keyword data from our Analytics provider into the Analytics-Organic tab.
+You can also access your site data directly in the Conductor platform if you have our Google Analytics or Adobe Analytics integration implemented.
 Prior to running the export, we make sure to include all of the metrics we have deemed to be crucial (as derived by our previously established KPIs.)
 Again, these metrics will vary depending upon what your business goals are.
 Next step is to pull in the paid search keyword data.

 There are two primary aspects to note with paid search data.
 First, we work closely with the paid team to include campaigns and keywords which were active throughout the majority (at least 75%) of our look-back time period to control for accuracy.
 Second, we coordinate with the team to include the metrics which are crucial to their channel’s success.
 Lastly, we make the conscious decision to only use exact and phrase match data.
 Using broad search (in my opinion) would only skew our assessment of that keyword’s effectiveness from an organic search perspective, so we ignore it.

 At this point in the process, we have three tabs within our Keyword Scorecard: Analytics-Organic, Paid Exact and Paid Phrase.
 The next step is to bring in data that shows what our current organic visibility is for the keywords we are tracking.
-At this stage we’ll do an export of Searchlight (into a fourth tab, labelled Searchlight) to pull in our current Google SERP, that keyword’s ranking URL and Google Local (exact) Monthly Search Volume data (so we can have an idea as to how much demand the keyword generates.)
+At this stage we’ll do an export of Keyword Rank Tracking to pull in our current Google SERP, that keyword’s ranking URL and Google Local (exact) Monthly Search Volume data (so we can have an idea as to how much demand the keyword generates.)

 Next we create a fifth tab, called Keyword Discovery.
 This tab contains keywords we have identified through our own research that we want to further assess and potentially target.
-We primarily discover these keywords through Searchlight’s Visibility / Traffic Explorer.
-However, if you aren’t using a solution like Searchlight you could use (or supplement your discovery efforts with) the Google AdWords Keyword Tool.
+We primarily discover these keywords through Conductor’s Explorer.
+However, if you aren’t using a solution like Conductor you could use (or supplement your discovery efforts with) the Google AdWords Keyword Tool.
 If keyword discovery is a crucial aspect of your team’s responsibility, I recommend investing in an AdWords API Key*, as it will save you a tremendous amount of time and stress, or a keyword research product.
-For purposes of the ‘Keyword Scorecard,’ we track and record the same metrics for these keywords as those we captured in the Searchlight tab. *Richard Baxter of SEOGadget, put together a great post about using the AdWords API for SEO.
+For purposes of the ‘Keyword Scorecard,’ we track and record the same metrics for these keywords as those we captured in the Keyword Rank Tracking tab. *Richard Baxter of SEOGadget, put together a great post about using the AdWords API for SEO.

 Bringing It All Together